 The proposed project would add a Cannabis Retail use to the Mission District, which is identified as a neighborhood with an over-concentration of Cannabis outlets compared to other districts in the City.
-There are currently seven outlets operating within the Mission District, with four additional outlets in some stage of review.
-Of the four proposed new storefronts, three are on Valencia Street and one (the subject application) is located on Mission Street.
+There are currently seven outlets operating within the Mission District, with five additional outlets in some stage of review (including the subject application).
+Of the four other proposed new storefronts, three are on Valencia Street and one is located on Mission Street.

 In terms of the diversity and balance of goods and services within the general vicinity, there exists an overconcentration of alcohol sales establishments, prompting the establishment of the Mission Street Alcoholic Beverage Special Use District.
-The immediate area is characterized by neighborhood serving uses such as small markets and discount grocery stores.
-The proposed use would activate an existing vacant storefront with a use that will provide goods that are desirable for the neighborhood and may serve as an anchor to other adjacent businesses by increasing customer traffic.
-As such, the use is supportive of creating a thriving business community on the corridor.
+The immediate area is characterized by residential uses, with only small pockets of commercial activity.
+The proposed storefront is very small, and likely will serve a very local population rather than citywide or regional.